microsoft/WhatTheHack/xxx-CosmicTroubleshooting/Coach/README.md

 - Azure resources that will be consumed by a student implementing the hack's challenges
 - Azure permissions required by a student to complete the hack's challenges.

-## Suggested Hack Agenda (Optional)

-_This section is optional.
-You may wish to provide an estimate of how long each challenge should take for an average squad of students to complete and/or a proposal of how many challenges a coach should structure each session for a multi-session hack event.
-For example:_

-- Sample Day 1
-  - Challenge 1 (1 hour)
-  - Challenge 2 (30 mins)
-  - Challenge 3 (2 hours)
-- Sample Day 2
-  - Challenge 4 (45 mins)
-  - Challenge 5 (1 hour)
-  - Challenge 6 (45 mins)

 ## Repository Contents

-_The default files & folders are listed below.
-You may add to this if you want to specify what is in additional sub-folders you may add._

 - `./Coach`
   - Coach's Guide and related files